 Research and teaching interests

-David Wacks is author of Framing Iberia: Frametales and Maqamat in Medieval Spain, published by Brill in 2007, and Double Diaspora in Sephardic Literature 1200-1550: Jewish Cultural Production before and after 1492, published by Indiana University Press in 2015.
-His current book project is tentatively titled Crusade, Conquest, and Conversion in Medieval Iberian Fiction.
+David Wacks is author of Framing Iberia: Frametales and Maqamat in Medieval Spain, published by Brill in 2007, and Double Diaspora in Sephardic Literature 1200-1550: Jewish Cultural Production before and after 1492, published by Indiana University Press in 2015, and Medieval Iberian Crusade Fiction and the Mediterranean World (University of Toronto Press: 2019).
 He forms part of a research group (Symbioses) working on Biblical exegesis in Alfonso X’s General estoria (13th c.).
 He blogs on his current research at http://davidwacks.uoregon.edu.

 Fall 2014: SPAN 341 Hispanic Culture through Literature I, SPAN 407/507 Spanish Islamic Literature

 Double Diaspora: Sephardic Cultural Production Before and After 1492.
-Bloomington: Indiana University Press, forthcoming
+Bloomington: Indiana University Press, 2015.

 Wine, Women and Song: Hebrew and Arabic Literature in Medieval Iberia. (co-edited with Michelle M. Hamilton and Sarah J. Portnoy) (Newark, DE: Juan de la Cuesta Hispanic Monographs, 2004).

 click here to see a complete list of publications